link to ringley website

 Introduction: The Debate Over Section 21

-The government proposes to make tenancies open-ended while strengthening the rights of landlords through a more robust Section 8 process.
+The government proposes to make tenancies open-ended while strengthening the rights of renting-homes-wales-act-how-will-it-impact-landlords'>landlords through a more robust Section 8 process.
 However, this change could have a major impact on the rental sector, which is already facing significant challenges in meeting housing demand.

 Arguments for Scrapping Section 21: A Better System for Landlords